T3kton/t3kton.github.io/source/contractor/TryIt.rst

 the contractor VM, if you are running these steps from someplace else, update the ip address to the ip address of the contractor vm::

-  export COPS=( --header "CInP-Version: 0.9" --header "Content-Type: application/json" )
+  export COPS=( --noproxy --header "CInP-Version: 0.9" --header "Content-Type: application/json" ) export SITE="/api/v1/Site/Site:site1:"
-  export SITE="/api/v1/Site/Site:site1:"
   export CHOST="http://127.0.0.1"